andimeier/auto-mysql-umzug/README.md

 The possible options are:

 * `dbName` ... name of the database
-* `dbUser` ... username of database user.
+* `dbUser` ... username of the database user.
 User must have the necessary privileges to alter the database.
 For instance, the user must be allowed to create the migrations metadata table - and every migration you will create.
-* `dbPass` ... password of database user
+* `dbPass` ... password of the database user
-* `dbOptions` ... additional database options.
+* `dbOptions` ... an object containing additional database options.
 These options are passed through to [Sequelize](https://github.com/sequelize/sequelize) backend, so all options which are understood by *Sequelize*'s options property for the constructor are possible.
 * `migrationDir` ... folder containing the migration files associated with the software version (see [umzug](https://www.npmjs.com/package/umzug) for details on migration files).
 It can be an absolute or relative path.
 In case of a relative path, it will be resolved relative to the application's main folder (`path.dirname(require.main.filename)`).  set the name of the directory which contains the migration files.
 If not set, the default name for the migration folder is `migrations`.
 * `migrationTable` ... name of the table which stores the executed migrations.
 Default is `_migrations`.